syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/grid/EJ2_ASP.MVC/columns/column-headers.md

 **Step 1**: **Create a CSS class with orientation style for grid header cell**

 To `rotate` the header text, you can create a CSS class with the `transform` property that rotates the header text 90 degrees.
-This class will be added to the header cell using the `customAttributes` property.
+This class will be added to the header cell using the `CustomAttributes` property.

 ```css
 .orientationcss .e-headercelldiv {